mukhtar-github/LeetCode-Explore/Introduction to Data Structure/Introduction to Data Structure.md

 Well, the reason is the same as it is for the physical box of DVDs.
 Do you really want to find a box that could hold 1000000 DVDs when you currently only have 15 DVDs and, in fact, never expect to own more than 100 of them?
 Is it even worth getting a box that could hold 100 DVDs right now, when you only expect to get a few new ones each year?
 It will take up a lot more space in your home in the meantime.

 It's exactly the same with the Array, where the space in your home is analogous to memory on the computer.
 If you make an Array with 1000000 spaces, the computer will reserve memory to hold 1000000 DVDs, even if you only put 15 DVDs into it.
 That memory can't be used for anything else in the meantime—just like the space in your house that has been taken over by that huge cardboard box!

+### Accessing Elements in Arrays

+> The two most primitive Array operations are writing elements into them, and reading elements from them.
+All other Array operations are built on top of these two primitive operations.

+#### Writing Items into an Array

+To put a DVD into the Array, we need to decide which of the 15 places we'd like it to go in.
+Each of the places is identified using a number in the range of *0 to N - 1*.
+The 1st place is 0, the 2nd place is 1, the 3rd place is 2... all the way up to the 15th place, which is 14.
+We call these numbers that identify each place indexes.